 The Daily Skimm

-Appropriately named, The Daily Skimm is one of the best email newsletters you can find.
-The authors do an excellent job of summarizing the most important news of the day.
-Their content and design approach are very similar to NextDraft, but not quite as engaging for the reader.
+Appropriately named, The Daily Skimm is one of the best email newsletters.
+The authors do an excellent job summarizing the day’s most important news.
+Their content and design approach are similar to NextDraft, but not as engaging for the reader.
 The Skimm starts out with a daily quote, which is always relevant to current events.
 Then, they select the biggest headlines and break them down for the average reader.
-They include a few subtle advertisements and product placements, but they are hardly noticeable.
+They include a few subtle advertisements and product placements but are hardly noticeable.

-The Skimm offers helpful information for your mailbox related to health and wellness, financial matters, product recommendations, and more.
+The Skimm offers helpful information for your mailbox about health and wellness, financial matters, product recommendations, and more.
 Also, they have a podcast and a companion app.

-What I like about it: They do a great job of breaking down the topics so I can understand what’s going on in the world.
+What I like about it: They do a great job of breaking down the topics so I can understand what’s happening in the world.

 Sign up for The Skimm.